What is nephrotic syndrome?

 How is nephrotic syndrome diagnosed?

-Your doctor will review medical history and do a physical exam.
-Other tests may include:
+Your healthcare provider will review medical history and do a physical exam.
+Other

 - Blood pressure checks